SfShev/SaladRecipes/olivier.md

 1. In a large pot,add potatoes and carrots.Cover completely whith water.Bring to a boil and cook about 20-25 minutes or until a knife pierces through easily.

-2.In a small pot,add eggs,cover eggs will and bring to a boil cook.Cook eggs 8-10 minutes.
+2. In a small pot,add eggs,cover eggs will and bring to a boil cook.Cook eggs 8-10 minutes.

+ 3. Cube all of the ingredients.